mbiti001/dailyemr/README.md

 	npm run dev
 	```

 Visit [http://localhost:3000](http://localhost:3000) to access the dashboard.

 ## Continuous integration

 Every push or pull request targeting `main` triggers the GitHub Actions workflow defined in `.github/workflows/ci.yml`.
 The pipeline runs on Ubuntu and performs:

 - `npm ci` to install dependencies with a clean lockfile snapshot
 - `npx prisma generate` so the Prisma client stays in sync with the schema
 - `npm run lint` for ESLint checks
 - `npm run typecheck` for TypeScript validation

 Keep commits green by running the same commands locally before pushing.

+## Deployment

+Deployments are easiest through Vercel (free tier works for staging).

+1. Push changes to GitHub (`origin` now points to `https://github.com/mbiti001/dailyemr.git`).
+2. In [Vercel](https://vercel.com/new), select **Import Git Repository** and choose `mbiti001/dailyemr`.
+3. When prompted for environment variables, add everything from `.env.example` (especially `DATABASE_URL` and `SESSION_PASSWORD`).
+Use Vercel Environment → Production/Preview to scope them.
+4. Accept the default Next.js build command (`npm run build`) and output directory (`.vercel/output` managed automatically).
+5. Each push to `main` will trigger the GitHub Action (quality gates) and Vercel will auto-deploy the latest commit to your production URL.

+If you prefer another hosting provider (Netlify, Render, Fly.io), mirror the same environment variables and run `npm run build && npm start` in their build setup.

 ## Tech stack